achunt2143/W-Launcher/README.md

 ## Known bugs
 * On some phones the shortcuts in the dock may not launch the intended application, specifically LG devices may launch Assistant Voice Search with phone and messaging
-* Status bar coloring is a little buggy
-* Contacts permission must be granted manually or launching Just Type... will crash launcher

 ## Future Tasks